Abdelrahman-SW/TicTacToe_Compose_MultiPlatform_Game/README.md

 ➡️ Hint: The Screenshots Above shows a preview of the app running on desktop and Android.
 While the app also supports iOS, I am unable to run it on an IOS simulator due to using a Windows machine.

 <h2 align="left">Conclusion</h2>
-Simple Real-Time Multiplayer 𝑇𝑖𝑐𝑇𝑎𝑐𝑇𝑜𝑒 Game , I intend to extend the game later by adding creating rooms feature and more ... 🤩
+This is a simple real-time multiplayer Tic-Tac-Toe game.
+Future plans include adding a room creation feature and other enhancements. 🤩

 <br></br>
--- This App Was Developed At September 2024 📅
+-- Developed in September 2024 📅
 <br></br>